shaymeister/einherjar/README.md

                         What form of data are you trying to access?
   -f FPATH              File path to desired data
   -z COLUMN_NAMES, --column_names COLUMN_NAMES
-                        The names of the columns within your dataset --sql SQL             Which column contians the sql script enacted upon the database?
+                        The names of the columns within your data set --sql SQL             Which column contains the sql script enacted upon the database?
   --dur DURATION        Which column details the latency of the query?
   --id1 ID1             Which column can be used as the first form of
                         identification?
   --id2 ID2             Which column can be used as the second form of unique
-                        indenification?
+                        identification?
   --cmd CMD_TAG         Which column in your data specifies the type of query
                         enacted on the database?
-  --pt {pdf,html}       Specifity the filetype of the exported plots -t {xlsx,csv}
+  --pt {pdf,html}       Specify the filetype of the exported plots -t {xlsx,csv}
                         In what file type would you like your raw data to be exported?